HTTP Streaming Architecture

 .ts files (MPEG-2 transport stream files).
 Index files are saved as

-If you already have a media file encoded using supported codecs, you can use a file segmenter to encapsulate it in an MPEG stream and break it into segments of equal length.
+If you already have a media file encoded using supported codecs, you can use a file segmenter to encapsulate it in an MPEG-2 transport stream and break it into segments of equal length.
 The file segmenter allows you to use a library of existing audio and video files for sending video on demand via HTTP Live Streaming.
 The file segmenter performs the same tasks as the stream segmenter, but it takes files as input instead of streams.

 Media Segment Files